andrewjjeon/andrewjjeon.github.io/_pages/interests.md

   - /interests.html
 ---

-I grew up studying Strategy, War History, Maps, and playing Games.
-These are still my main interests to this day.
-You can find places and maps that I like below.
-These interests inspire my work in Machine Learning and Computer Vision.
-Most of my projects are related to Multi-Modal Perception in autonomous systems, particularly tactical applications such as mapping, navigation, and scene understanding.
-I hope to work with geospatial data (map, satellite image, radar, etc.) to enhance perception further.
-Aside from all these intellectual pursuits, I also play basketball regularly with friends and follow the NBA, go Blazers.
+I enjoy playing Strategy Games, looking at Maps, and playing Basketball with friends.
+I often draw inspiration from these areas in my CVML work.
+Below you can see some places and maps I like.

 # Places